As an expert in your field, you deliver strategic insights and advice for a living. It only makes sense then to insure your expertise.

 Disability insurance companies typically rate consultants from a 3 to a 5.
-Some companies offer different classes based on income level.
+Some companies offer different classes based on income levels.
 Others classify consultants based on the industry they primarily consult in; for example, a human resources consultant will be rated similarly to those working in human resources.

 Consultants can specialize in a variety of industries or disciplines, such as management, IT, human resources, marketing, or compliance.